Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it scans the document for accessibility issues, specifically checking images for missing alt text and tables for missing header rows.
-This distinguishes it from sibling tools like audit_document or get_statistics by focusing on accessibility.
+The description states it scans for accessibility issues, specifically checking images for missing alt text and tables for missing header rows.
+This clearly identifies the tool's verb (scan/check) and resource (accessibility issues) and distinguishes it from sibling tools like get_alt_text, set_alt_text, set_header_row, etc.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.